ali55on/fileurlsplit/README.md

 The properties are 'url', 'path', 'name', 'filename' and 'extension'.
 See the examples.

-url: cleaned of prefixes and UrlEncode
+url: Cleaned of prefixes and UrlEncode
 ```Python console
 >>> file_url.url
 '/home/user/photo.png'